webhavr/rustNotes/Rust Concepts.md

 * We can create struct instances from other instances using Struct Update Syntax.
 This way, we can create a new instance which differs in say only 1-2 fields
 * We can also create Tuple Structs like - `struct Color(i32, i32, i32)`
 * Structs can also carry references to data owned by something else, but to do so requires the use of explicitly specifying reference lifetimes
+* If we use `pub` keyword before Struct, only the Struct is public
+* All of the fields inside Struct need to be explicitly made `pub` one by one

 ### Methods
 *  [Read Ch-5: - Structs](https://drive.google.com/file/d/15HWha7dNxTZtl1ywXNsJWrbjsdK_zXdo/view)